grafana/loki/docs/sources/upgrading/_index.md

 #### Default value for `server.http-listen-port` changed

-This value now defaults to `3100` so the Loki process doesn't require special privileges anymore (before it had been set to port `80`, which is a privileged port).
-In case you need Loki to listen on port `80` you can set it back to the previous default using `-server.http-listen-port=80`.
+This value now defaults to 3100, so the Loki process doesn't require special privileges.
+Previously, it had been set to port 80, which is a privileged port.
+If you need Loki to listen on port 80, you can set it back to the previous default using `-server.http-listen-port=80`.

 ## 2.5.0